-- If children appear unwell during the day have a temperature, sickness, diarrhoea or pains, particularly in the head or stomach - the Lead Practitioner calls the parents and asks them to collect the child, or send a known carer to collect on their behalf. - If a child has a temperature, they are kept cool, by removing top clothing, sponging their heads with cool water, but kept away from draughts. - Temperature is taken using a 'fever scan' kept near to the first aid box. - In extreme cases of emergency the child should be taken to the nearest hospital and the parent informed.
+- If children appear unwell during the day have a temperature, sickness, diarrhoea or pains, particularly in the head or stomach the Play Leader calls the parents and asks them to collect the child, or send a known carer to collect on their behalf. - If a child has a temperature, they are kept cool, by removing top clothing, sponging their heads with cool water, but kept away from draughts. - Temperature is taken using a 'fever scan' kept near to the first aid box. - In extreme cases of emergency the child should be taken to the nearest hospital and the parent informed.

-- Parents are asked to take their child to the doctor before returning them to nursery; the nursery can refuse admittance to children who have a temperature, sickness and diarrhoea or a contagious infection or disease. - Where children have been prescribed antibiotics, parents are asked to keep them at home for 48 hours before returning to the setting. - After diarrhoea, parents are asked to keep children home for 48 hours or until a formed stool is passed. - After vomiting, parents are asked to keep children home for 48 hours.
-The child can return to the Pre-school 48 hours after the last sickness bout. - The setting has a list of excludable diseases and current exclusion times.
-This list is displayed in the kitchen area of the Pre-school and copies are given to parents/carers on registration.
+- Parents are asked to take their child to the doctor before returning them to Out of School Club; the Out of School Club can refuse admittance to children who have a temperature, sickness and diarrhoea or a contagious infection or disease. - Where children have been prescribed antibiotics, parents are asked to keep them at home for 48 hours before returning to the setting. - After diarrhoea, parents are asked to keep children home for 48 hours or until a formed stool is passed. - After vomiting, parents are asked to keep children home for 48 hours.
+The child can return to the Out of School Club 48 hours after the last sickness bout. - The setting has a list of excludable diseases and current exclusion times.
+This list is displayed in the kitchen area of the Out of School Club and copies are given to parents/carers on registration.